ibm-cloud-docs/databases-for-elasticsearch/howto-es-migrate-tutorial.md

 In the [Elasticsearch Snapshot/Restore GitHub Repository](https://github.com/IBM/elasticsearch-cos-snapshot-restore){: external} main folder, find the *migrate.sh* file.
 This shell script uses the information that is provided by the `config.json` file to perform the necessary migration steps.

 - Create different snapshot names by adding a timestamp.
-- Get database and S3 parameters.
+- Get database and S3/COS parameters.
 - Mount S3/COS bucket on source deployment.
-- Mount S3/COS bucket on {{site.data.keyword.databases-for-elasticsearch_full}}
+- Mount S3/COS bucket on target deployment.
 - Close all indexes on the target so the restore can be run without touching the `icd-auth index`, which is protected by {{site.data.keyword.databases-for}}.

 Run *migrate.sh* as many times as necessary to fully back up your data.